githubEdit

 Finding Your IP address

-• If you chose the Build Your Own Device (DIY) route, we recommend you set up WiFi credentials by following the Raspberry Pi Imager docs and it will automatically be accessible the network you specified.
+• If you chose the Build Your Own Device (DIY) route, we recommend you set up WiFi credentials by following the Raspberry Pi Imager docsarrow-up-right and it will automatically be accessible the network you specified.
 Find the RPi IP address via your router, or if your router supports DNS host names, you can use the host name set on the RPi.

 • If you received a pre-built device, check with your provider for specific instructions.
-To get you started, it may be available as a Hotspot that will host a wireless network.
+To get you started, it may be available as a Hotspot that will host a wireless networkarrow-up-right.
 Connect to it like any WiFi network, look for the host name as the SSID.
 The IP address of the Raspberry Pi will be the Gateway IP address or you may use the host name set on the RPi.

 2. Configure Frigate Zones